thecallum/wttj-case-kanban/README.md

 - I've not used Graphql before, so I wanted to try it out, given its in the job description
 - Replacing multiple API calls with a single query simplifies the logic, and makes testing simpler

-The first step was to simply setup query schemas to jobs, statuses and candidates.
+The first step was to simply setup query schemas to jobs, columns and candidates.
 The schema for each query calls a resolver, which could simply call the existing Context modules used by the controlers.

 For the frontend, I replaced the three hooks with a single `useBoard` hook.
 Below is the most basic implementation of the useQuery.